apache/incubator-spot/dev/release/README.md

     http://spot.apache.org/
     -----------------------------------

-Allow the community to vote and any -1 vote with comments please fix ASAP and send findings to the thread until the required votes are reached by the PPMC members of SPOT.
+Allow the community to vote and any -1 vote with comments please fix ASAP and send findings to the thread until the required votes are reached by the PPMC members of Spot.

 Send a following email with the results that should include the counting votes and thread of the results listed in http://lists.apache.org

     To: dev@spot.apache.org
-    Subject: [RESULT][VOTE] Release Apache SPOT 1.0-incubating
+    Subject: [RESULT][VOTE] Release Apache Spot 1.0-incubating

     Hi All,

-    The voting process for the Release Apache SPOT 1.0-incubating is now closed with the following and positive results:
+    The voting process for the Release Apache Spot 1.0-incubating is now closed with the following and positive results:

     [10] Binding Votes
     [1] Non-binding